mwburgoyne/pyResToolbox/README.rst

 - Generation of AQUTAB include file influence functions for use in ECLIPSE
 - Creation of Corey and LET relative permeability tables in Eclipse format

+Changelist in 1.3.9:

+- Tweaks to speed DAK and Hall & Yarborough Z-Factor calculations

 Changelist in 1.3.8:

 - Fix bug in Hall & Yarborough Z-Factor algorithm